What are Consumer Insights and How to Discover Them? Examples & Tools

 Consumer insights reflect valuable information about your target audience – their characteristics, preferences, behaviors.
-They help you identify customers’ needs and wants as well as get a better understanding of their pain points.
-Knowing consumer insights creates an opportunity for you to learn more about your current and potential clients.
+They help you identify customers’ needs and better understand their pain points.
+So, you will learn more about your current and potential clients.

-To put it more simply – the more you know about your target audience and the more you try to understand their motivations, the easier it gets to create a solution that will be the answer to their issues.
+To put it more simply – the more you know about your target audience (and the more you try to understand their motivations), the easier it is to create a solution that will be the answer to their issues.

 The same goes for campaigns.
 The deeper you dig into your audience’s expectations, the easier it will be to create an advertisement that reaches them.

-One of my favorite campaigns, that have been created based on a great consumer insight (please don’t judge me, I am a woman) is the one started by Dove in 2004.
+One of my favorite campaigns, that have been created based on great customer insights (please don’t judge me, I am a woman) is the one started by Dove in 2004.

 What was the insight?

 An indication that only 2% of women consider themselves beautiful.

 What was the aim of the campaign?